pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/newcontributor/introduction-to-translation.rst

       lock button.
 This way, you tell that you are working on the file and going to unlock it when the translation is done and commited.

    #.
 Now you are aware of the workflow and begin translating.
-Translate the po file for your
+Translate the po file to your
       language in a PO editor such as Lokalize.

    #.
 Check the integrity of your file before you commit it.